 Each of the Impala data types has corresponding notation for literal values of that type.

-You specify literal values in SQL statements, such as in the SELECT
+You specify literal values in SQL statements, such as in the SELECT list

-clause of a query, or as an argument to a function call.
+or WHERE clause of a query, or as an argument to a function call.
 See

 Data Types for a complete list of types,